Am I eligible for a 55+ Mortgage?

 For the 55+ Mortgage, there must be a suitable strategy in place to repay the loan at the end of the term.
 Repayment strategies can be combined, but their total value must be sufficient to repay the loan.
 We accept a range of repayment strategies which include:

 - Sale of your home when you downsize to a more manageable property in later life

-- Sale of other property you own
+- Sale of other property owned

 - Sale of investments